jrmenzel/vimix_os/docs/kernel/mm/memory_management.md

 # Memory Management

-## kalloc / kfree

-- `4KB` allocations only
-- in physical memory space

-There is no malloc/free in the kernel, it can only kalloc/kfree full pages of memory (`4KB`).
-Free pages are used to form a linked list for finding a free page (kalloc) or adding a previously allocated page (kfree).
+The kernel manages free pages (normally `4KB`) with a buddy allocator in blocks of 1 page, 2 pages, 4, 8 etc.

+## Allocate memory in kernel

+### One or more pages

+Allocate N pages (with N being a power of 2 up to a limit defined by `PAGE_ALLOC_MAX_ORDER` as N = 2 ^ `order`) with `alloc_pages()` (or `alloc_page()` for just one).
+Free them with `free_pages()` / `free_page()`.
+Note that if more than one page is allocated, the caller must remember the amount requested and provide the same value to `free_pages()`.

+The allocation is optionally zeroed based on the passed flags.

+Per supported size of the buddy allocator, one linked list of free blocks is maintained.
+The pointers for the linked list are stored in the free pages, so no memory is wasted.

 This has the following limitations:
-- No allocation can be > 4KB as there is no way to guarantee the allocation of free pages with consecutive physical memory locations.
-- Even if only a few bytes are needed, each allocation will use up one full 4KB page.
+- Even if only a few bytes are needed, each allocation will use up at least one full `4KB` page.

 ## Virtual Memory